Strong local uniqueness for the vacant set of random interlacements: Introduction

-Theorem~\ref{T:ri-main} has far-reaching implications, by giving access to intrinsic `quenched' properties of $\mathcal{V}^u$ valid in the {entire} super-critical phase $u< u_*$.
-We now discuss these implications.
-A classical way to test the geometry of the super-critical phase is to probe the large-scale behaviour of the random walk on the infinite cluster.
-Questions of homogenisation in porous media have a long tradition, see for instance \cite{Bar04, SidSzn04,MatPia07,BerBis07,MR3568036,zbMATH06930205} for sample results.
-Theorem~\ref{T:ri-main} supplies the missing ingredient to prove an invariance principle on the infinite cluster $\mathcal{C}_{\infty}^u$ of $\mathcal{V}^u$ for all $u< u_*$, which is stated next.
+Both Theorem~\ref{T:ri-main} and the techniques introduced in \S\ref{subsec:overview} have important further consequences, which we now discuss.
+Theorem~\ref{T:ri-main} itself has direct, far-reaching implications, by giving access to intrinsic `quenched' properties of $\mathcal{V}^u$ valid in the {entire} supercritical phase $u< u_*$.
+We first briefly discuss those.
+A classical way to test the geometry of the supercritical phase is to probe the large-scale behaviour of the random walk on the infinite cluster.
+Questions of homogenisation in porous media have a long tradition, see for instance \cite{Bar04, SidSzn04,MatPia07,BerBis07,MR3568036,zbMATH06930205}.